Conundrum (Dallas)

-"Conundrum" is the title of the 22nd episode of the fourteenth season of the American television drama series Dallas.
-It is also the 356th and last episode of the original Dallas series.
-The episode was written and directed by showrunner Leonard Katzman and aired on CBS on Friday, May 3, 1991, as a double-length episode.
+"Conundrum" is the 22nd episode and series finale of the fourteenth season of the American television drama series Dallas, and the 356th episode of the series overall.
+The episode was written and directed by showrunner Leonard Katzman and first aired on CBS in the United States on May 3, 1991, as a double-length episode.
 Subsequent airings in syndication split the episode into individual hours, which raises the total episode count to 23 for the season and 357 for the series.

-The plot of the episode mirrors that of the film It's a Wonderful Life, as J. R. Ewing is taken on a journey to visit what would become of the Ewing family had he never existed.
+The plot of the episode mirrors that of the 1946 film It's a Wonderful Life, as J. R. Ewing is taken on a journey to visit what would become of the Ewing family had he never existed.

 Plot

 Background

 It has taken many years and numerous efforts by a multitude of people over the course of his life, but finally J.R.
 Ewing (Larry Hagman) has been reduced to practically nothing.
 He has lost control of the Southfork ranch, which was given to Bobby (Patrick Duffy) by Clayton Farlow (Howard Keel) after Clayton decided to spend more time traveling with Miss Ellie (Barbara Bel Geddes).

 J.R.'s business empire has also crumbled.
 Clayton gave him voting power on the board at WestStar Oil, but through the scheming of Clayton's son Dusty (Jared Martin) and WestStar executive Carter McKay (George Kennedy), J.R. was tricked into selling the controlling stake in Ewing Oil to his archenemy, Cliff Barnes (Ken Kercheval).
 After McKay revealed the ruse to J.R., McKay promptly fired J.R. from WestStar and left him with no form of employment.
-Additionally, J.R.'s long-time secretary Sly Lovegren (Deborah Rennard) left Ewing Oil to marry, and Bobby's secretary Phyllis Wapner (Deborah Tranelli) refused to help J.R., telling him that "Hell would freeze over" before she worked for him.
+Additionally, J.R.'s long-time secretary Sly Lovegren (Deborah Rennard) left Ewing Oil to marry, and Bobby's secretary Phyllis Wapner (Deborah Tranelli) walks out telling J.R. that "Hell would freeze over" before she worked for him.

 Finally, J.R. lost his closest family member as his son and namesake John Ross (Omri Katz) disowned him, deciding to stay in London to be with his mother Sue Ellen (Linda Gray) and her new husband Don Lockwood (Ian McShane).
 The fallout from these events appeared to be too much for J.R. to bear, and as the penultimate episode drew to a close, he took his father Jock’s pearl-handled six-shooter out of his nightstand.